kdragoi/pinterest-data-pipeline613/README.md

 ## The Data

-The python file (`link to file`), when run will minic an infinite stream of random data points that would be recieved by the pinterest API.
+The python file [`user_posting_emulation.py`](data_emulation/user_posting_emulation.py), when run will minic an infinite stream of random data points that would be recieved by the pinterest API.
 The data points generated come from the following tables:
 - `pinterest_data` containing data about the posts updated to Pinterest
 - `geolocation_data` containing data about the geolocation of each post within the `pinterest_data` table
 - `user_data` containing data about the users of each post within the `pinterest_data` table